-The Raisin Bread for Raisin Lovers is chewy and has a hearty outer crust with a dense, soft, and moist interior.
+Cinnamon Raisin Bread for Raisin Lovers – 🍞🙌🏻 Chewy and has a hearty outer crust with a dense, soft, and moist interior.
 It’s excellent toasted with butter and sprinkling of cinnamon-sugar.
+If you’ve ever wanted to make your own cinnamon raisin bread (with extra raisins) this is the PERFECT easy recipe to try!

 I know there are people who don’t like raisins.
 I happen to think that’s crazy.